Turkey's opposition appears set to retain key cities, preliminary local election results show

 Hamish Kinnear, a senior Middle East and North Africa analyst at risk intelligence company Verisk Maplecroft, said that if Imamoglu hangs on in Istanbul, “he will be well placed to unify the fractious opposition and launch a bid for the presidency in 2028.”

-However, losing Istanbul would deal a significant blow to both Imamoglu and the opposition, Kinnear said.

-Meanwhile, a new religious-conservative party, the New Welfare Party, or YRP, is appealing to voters who have been disillusioned with Erdogan’s handling of the economy and was expected to draw some votes away from his candidates.
+Meanwhile, a new religious-conservative party, the New Welfare Party, or YRP, seemed to have attracted votes from AKP supporters who have been disillusioned with the government's handling of the economy.
+Many people have been left struggling to afford basic goods amid skyrocketing inflation.

 Erdogan, who has presided over Turkey for more than two decades — as prime minister since 2003 and president since 2014 — has been advocating a new constitution that would put family values at the forefront.
 He does not have sufficient votes to enact a new constitution now, but a strong showing could allow him to woo some conservative, nationalist or Islamic legislators from the opposition camp for a needed two-thirds majority.